paragdesai1/figma-code-comparator/README.md

 # Figma Code Comparator

-A powerful tool for comparing Figma designs with live websites, inspired by Pixelay.
-This project consists of a Figma plugin and Chrome extension that work together to provide accurate visual comparison between designs and implementations.
+A Chrome extension for comparing Figma designs with live websites, inspired by Pixelay.
+This tool helps developers and designers ensure pixel-perfect implementation of designs.

 ## Features